A 2-categorical proof of Frobenius for fibrations defined from a generic point: Frobenius for structured fibrations

 through the construction of the retract diagram \eqref{eq:retract} associated to a composable pair of morphisms, the second of which is a fibration.

 The retract diagram is constructed from the diagram that sends a composable pair $(q,p) \in \cE^\2_\cart \times_\cE \Fib_\cart$ to the diagram

 The domain and codomains of $\varpi$ and $\epsilon$ are cartesian functors.
 It follows that their naturality squares for a pair of composable morphisms pull back along any $f \colon \XX' \to \XX$ to define naturality squares for the pulled back morphisms.
 To build the retract diagram from this data we first form the pullbacks in the right-hand squares to define the maps $\delta\To q$ and $\delta \To p$.
-By (TF0) and Definition \ref{defn:fib-cat}, this defines a cartesian functor from $\Fib \times_\cE \Fib$ to the category of such diagrams where the pullback corner maps are structured trivial fibrations.
+By (STF0) and Definition \ref{defn:fib-cat}, this defines a cartesian functor from $\Fib \times_\cE \Fib$ to the category of such diagrams where the pullback corner maps are structured trivial fibrations.

-Then by (TF1) there is a further cartesian functor that extends this diagram by incorporating the canonical section $s$ to $\delta\To p$.
+Then by (STF1) there is a further cartesian functor that extends this diagram by incorporating the canonical section $s$ to $\delta\To p$.
 A further cartesian functor then constructs the retract diagram \eqref{eq:retract}.
-Here the Beck-Chevalley condition tells us that constructions of the vertical morphisms and the canonical transformations $\kappa$ and $\kappa'$ are stable under pullback; the Beck-Chevalley condition and (TF1) provide the pullback stability of the construction of the morphisms $\tau$ and $\tau'$.
-Finally, (TF2) provides a pullback stable trivial fibration structure on the center morphism.
+Here the Beck-Chevalley condition tells us that constructions of the vertical morphisms and the canonical transformations $\kappa$ and $\kappa'$ are stable under pullback; the Beck-Chevalley condition and (STF1) provide the pullback stability of the construction of the morphisms $\tau$ and $\tau'$.
+Finally, (STF2) provides a pullback stable trivial fibration structure on the center morphism.
 This defines the desired lift:

-To conclude, (TF3) defines the lifted functor projecting to the retract. \end{proof}
+To conclude, (STF3) defines the lifted functor projecting to the retract. \end{proof}